mrhwick/django-rest-framework-version-transforms/README.md

 Overview
 --------

-A library to enable the use of delta transformations for versioning of Django Rest Framwork API representations.
+A library to enable the use of delta transformations for versioning of [Django Rest Framework] API representations.

 ### Change is Inevitable